gkhandelwal1989/gettingandcleaningdata/README.md

     compressed data set of the project.Source of this dataset is http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+###  * Assignment_DataandCleaning.txt
+    This is a text file containing the output tidy data.

 How to use run_analysis R Script
 -------------------------
   * You first need to install R and the basic packages of R